 What This Guide Covers

 This is the account and domain management hub for Kinsta on Hoos Hosting.
-It explains how MyKinsta splits user settings from company settings, how to harden access with 2FA, how to move company ownership to a different person, how to add and verify a domain (including the Cloudflare integration quirks), and how Kinsta DNS works alongside your registrar.
+It explains how MyKinsta splits user settings from company settings, how to harden access with 2FA, how all five user roles work, how to move company ownership to a different person, how to add and verify a domain (including the Cloudflare integration quirks), and how Kinsta DNS works alongside your registrar.
 For the full host overview (plans, pricing, support, performance tools) start with the parent Kinsta hosting guide.
 For caching, CDN, Redis, and APM, the sibling Kinsta WordPress optimization guide picks up where this one stops.

 How MyKinsta Splits User, Company, and Site Settings